ctdegroot/mme3303/slides/unit-03b/slides.md

 <!-- .slide: class="instructor-only" -->
 ## Example 1

->- Step 5: Add one additional variable to the $j$ repeating variables and form a power product.
-Algebraically find the exponents that make the product dimensionless.
-Try to arrange for your output variables to be in the numerator, so that plots will look better.
-Do this sequentially, adding one new variable each time and you will find all $n-j=k$ desired $\Pi$ products.
 >- We will have 3 $\Pi$ produces $k=n-j=6-3=3$.
 >- Let's add $F_D$ to form $\Pi_1$.
 >- $\Pi_1 = w^a \rho^b V^c F_d$